 It all started as a spare time project.
-We had moved the blogging features of BKV.com into a Wordpress site, but left everything else to exist in a CMS.
+We had moved the blogging features of BKV.com into a Wordpress site, but left everything else to exist in a separate CMS.
 As working in the CMS was proving to be more problematic day to day, I decided to see what it would take to move the remaining site (almost entirely static content) into a static site generator.
 Its time to start mixing chemicals Dr. Jekyll.

 This is a small site we created for an RFP to BB&T. As its content was meant to be static, I decided to build it using Jekyll.